Title: Standard Essential Patents (full details here)

-Professor Manderieux moved towards an aspect that Dr. Claudia Tapia mentioned, the risks of collecting opinions and ask her to further develop this idea.
+Prof. Manderieux moved towards an aspect that Dr. Claudia Tapia mentioned, the risks of collecting opinions and ask her to further develop this idea.

 3. The dangers of collecting opinions.
 Could you tell us more about it?

 Imagine the EC extracts the information from these consultations to create statistics.
-The information will mainly provide observations from the implementers, as they are the great majority.
+The information will mainly provide observations from the implementers, as they are the grand majority.
 In fact, 70% of the technical contributions to cellular standards were made by only 10 companies.

-As a result, should the EC only consider the responses of the majority, these would be favorable to implementers, reflecting their interests, such as reducing the availability injunctions or lowering royalty rates.
+As a result, should the EC only consider the responses of the majority, these would be favourable to implementers, reflecting their interests, such as reducing the availability injunctions or lowering royalty rates.
 This would distort the balance.

 She concluded that there is robust data that should be looked at before carrying out any kind of intervention.

-Professor Manderieux then focused on the initiatives of the European Commission, indicating that they also involve competition matters.
+Prof. Manderieux then focused on the initiatives of the European Commission, indicating that they also involve competition matters.

 4. Do you find any benefits among the initiatives of the European Commission?

-Claudia Tapia considered that all the initiatives had benefits.
-As examples, she outlined that one of the several positive aspects of the EU's New Standardization Strategy is that it promotes digital and green transition.
+Dr. Claudia Tapia considered that all the initiatives had benefits.
+As examples, she outlined that one of the several positive aspects of the EU’s New Standardisation Strategy is that it promotes digital and green transition.
 She added that the creation of a high-level forum of experts is also beneficial.
 This group includes experts with the right knowledge and skills to choose the correct approach by identifying needs and coordinating EU responses.
 Likewise, she pointed out that the EC is thinking about how to allocate voting rights within SDOs, which would ensure a balance of the different interests at stake.

-On his side, Dr Igor Nicolic stated that there are many proposals, and one is to enhance the efficiency in licensing SEPs, which would ideally be through the creation of patent pools.
+On his side, Dr. Igor Nikolic stated that there are many proposals, and one is to enhance the efficiency in licensing SEPs, which would ideally be through the creation of patent pools.
 Patent pools represent a one-stop-shop licensing for implementers, provide transparency on the overall royalty rate for a standard, and increase business certainty as implementers can plan the costs of IP investment.
 The initiatives, however, also discuss the formation of groups of implementers, called licensing negotiation groups (LNGs).
 The idea is to unite all the different implementers together to collectively negotiate royalties with SEPs owners.
 This would, allegedly, reduce transaction costs and put them in a better bargaining position.

 He then indicated that in theory, LNGs may appear as a good solution, however, some significant competition and practical problems should first be addressed.
-I have explained that in the past, competition authorities have resisted these proposals as they wanted to avoid cartelisation by its members.
+He explained that in the past, competition authorities have resisted these proposals as they wanted to avoid cartelisation by its members.
 If implementers join LNGs they will have to share very sensitive information such as costs, sales revenues, etc. He then concluded that horizontal cooperation among competitors is usually considered a cartel, so it seems like an impractical solution which adds another layer of complexity.

-Claudia Tapia explained that the creation of Avanci dates to around 2010 when the automotive industry was using and infringing protected cellular technologies.
-Avanci is an independent licensing platform which was created to become a one-stop-shop for licenses for SEPs needed by connected cars.
+Dr. Claudia Tapia explained that the creation of Avanci dates to around 2010 when the automotive industry was using and infringing protected cellular technologies.
+Avanci is an independent licensing platform which was created to become a one-stop-shop for licensees for SEPs needed by connected cars.
 Avanci provides price transparency, includes large portfolios, and offers a reasonable royalty rate.